jisaacstone/urbanmountain/urbanism_books.markdown

   title="Reclaiming Your Community"
   author="Majora Carter"
   rating="B"
   description="Memoir of Majora's work building her community.
-I enjoyed the perspective, different from that of many other books on this list"
+I enjoyed the perspective, different from that of many other books on this list.
+  Hopefully it can motivate some more people to get involved in transforming their own communities."
   %}

 {% include book.html